bvssvni/oup/README.md

 ##The Purpose of Oup

+Oup is not a real programming language, it is fictional.
+It functions as an toy model for generating ideas in the following areas:

-1. Experiment with smarter syntax.
+1. Experiment with expression generation.
-2. Emit objects to .
+2. Emit objects to standard output, graphics etc.
 3. Display editable values of objects in real-time.
 4. Allow the user to edit the values for rapid prototyping and debugging.